A direct proof of the five element basis theorem: Saturation of Aronszajn trees

-\begin{defi} An Aronszajn tree $T$ is \emph{saturated} if whenever $\Acal$ is a collection of subtrees $T$ which have pairwise countable intersection, $\Acal$ has cardinality at most $\omega_1$. \end{defi} This statement follows from the stronger assertion shown by Baumgartner in \cite{bases_Atrees} to hold after Levy collapsing an inaccessible cardinal to $\omega_2$. \begin{quote} For every Aronszajn tree $T$, there is a collection $\Bcal$ of subtrees of $T$ such that $\Bcal$ has cardinality $\omega_1$ and every subtree of $T$ contains an element of $\Bcal$. \end{quote} However, in Baumgartner's model $\CH$ holds and we need to have saturation of Aronszajn trees together with $\BPFA$.
+\begin{defi} An Aronszajn tree $T$ is \emph{saturated} if, whenever $\Acal$ is a collection of subtrees of $T$ such that the intersection of any two trees in $\Acal$ is at most countable, $\Acal$ has cardinality at most $\omega_1$. \end{defi} It was shown by Baumgartner in \cite{bases_Atrees} that the following holds after Levy collapsing an inaccessible cardinal to $\omega_2$ with countable conditions. \begin{quote} For every Aronszajn tree $T$, there is a collection $\Bcal$ of subtrees of $T$ such that $\Bcal$ has cardinality $\omega_1$ and every subtree of $T$ contains an element of $\Bcal$. \end{quote} Clearly, this statement implies that every A-tree is saturated.
+In order to obtain $\CAT$ we will use a form of saturation of A-tree together with $\BPFA$.
+In Baumgartner's model $\CH$ holds hence it is not suitable for our purpose.
 It is for this reason that a different approach was taken in \cite{linear_phi}.
 We now recall the relevant definitions from this paper.

 If $\Fcal$ is a collection of subtrees of $T$, then $\Fcal^\perp$ is the collection of all subtrees $B$ of $T$ such that for every $A$ in $\Fcal$, $A \cap B$ is countable.
 If $\Fcal^\perp$ is empty, then $\Fcal$ is said to be \emph{predense}.
 For $\Fcal$ a collection of subtrees of an Aronszajn tree $T$, we consider the following statements: \begin{description}